Introduction

 plt.show()

-Below are the clustering of points that we are trying to fit a model to.
+Below is the clustering of points that we are trying to fit a model to.

 2. Create a Custom Dataset